ImranMatin/leetcode-solutions-DSA/README.md

 📘 **Learning Efficiency**
 - Each problem is tied to a common pattern and includes annotated code
-- Java-specific syntax tricks and best practices explained
+- Python-specific syntax tricks and best practices explained

 🧠 **Depth Over Breadth**
 - Instead of covering 1000 problems, we focus on the ones that **build intuition**